 Ecommerce Category Page Best Practices

-It’s preferred to have SEO copy above the fold, but no matter where your SEO copy goes, be sure that it’s written naturally without keyword stuffing.
+It’s preferred to have optimized copy above the fold, but no matter where your copy goes, be sure that it’s written naturally without keyword stuffing.
 You need to offer something of value to the user and provide relevant information.

-And with the rise of mobile-first indexing, the SEO copy should be able to be expanded or collapsed, so that users on mobile can still navigate the page appropriately without being inconvenienced.
+SEO copy should expand or collapse, so that mobile users can navigate the page appropriately without being inconvenienced.

 #2.
 Make the Search Easier with Faceted Navigation